withastro/roadmap/proposals/0048-container-api.md

 # Adoption strategy

-Considering the fact that this API doesn't involve any configuration or virtual module, the API will be released with a `unstable_` prefix, e.g. `unstable_AstroContainer`.
+Considering the fact that this API doesn't involve any configuration or virtual module, the API will be released with a `experimental_` prefix, e.g. `experimental_AstroContainer`.

 This implies that the public APIs of the class will be deemed unstable, and they can change anytime, in `patch` releases too.

-Once the API is deemed stable, the `unstable_` prefix will be removed.
+Once the API is deemed stable, the `experimental_` prefix will be removed.

-# Unresolved Questions